Commands and Macros

 "args": [

-"SELECT ts, blocked_function as name, dur as value FROM thread_state WHERE state = 'D' AND blocked_function IS NOT NULL",
+"SELECT ts, blocked_function as name, dur FROM thread_state WHERE state = 'D' AND blocked_function IS NOT NULL",

 "name",